raadsr15/DeepEnergyForecasting/README.md

 **Source:** [Hourly Electricity Consumption and Production in Romania on Kaggle](https://www.kaggle.com/datasets/stefancomanita/hourly-electricity-consumption-and-production/data)

-This dataset contains hourly time series data of electricity **consumption and production in Romania**, updated as of **28 March 2025**.
-It spans **over 6 years**, offering a rich and diverse dataset for energy forecasting.
+This dataset contains hourly time series data of electricity consumption and production in Romania, covering a span of more than six years.
+It offers a comprehensive view of the country's energy dynamics, with detailed breakdowns of electricity generation by source — including nuclear, hydro, wind, solar, biomass, oil and gas, and coal.
+The inclusion of both renewable and non-renewable sources makes it ideal for exploring real-world forecasting challenges in a mixed energy grid.

 ### 🔧 Features
 - **Consumption** (in MW): Total electricity consumed hourly